patrickbwarren/python3-wall-DFT/README.md

 to calculate γ is just Ω / V = −*p* where, to the same level of approximation as the mean-field DFT, *p* = ρ<sub>b</sub> + 1/2 ρ<sub>b</sub><sup>2</sup> ∫ d<sup>3</sup>**r** U(**r**) (cf. first
 expression above).

+It follows from classical thermodynamics that dγ = − Γ dμ (Gibbs isotherm).
+It is also true that d*p* = ρ dμ (Gibbs-Duhem relation).
+Hence the surface excess Γ = − ρ dγ/d*p*.
+Note that Γ / ρ can be interpreted as an adsorption length (which can be positive or negative).

-To quantify the perturbation caused by the wall, I also define the perturbation in the bulk as the integral of |Δρ(*z*)|
-outside of the wall potential (*z* > 1 in the wall models defined below).
+To quantify the perturbation caused by the wall, I also define the perturbation in the bulk as the integral of |Δρ(*z*)| outside of the wall potential (*z* > 1 in the wall models defined below).

 ####  Dissipative particle dynamics